Deconstruction, Disillusionment and Rebuilding Community with Joel Kiekintveld

 by Jun 6, 2023Transforming Engagement: the Podcast

-In the first episode of this season, host Joel Kiekintveld engages in a conversation with Dr. J. Derek McNeil, President of The Seattle School for Theology and Psychology and co-founder of the Center for Transforming Engagement.
-With his unique perspective as a leader of a faith-centered institution in Seattle, Derek sheds light on the cyclic process of deconstruction and rebuilding at the institutional level, within our communities, and in our own faith journeys.
+With his unique perspective as a leader of a faith-centered institution in Seattle, Dr. J. Derek McNeil sheds light on the cyclic process of deconstruction and rebuilding at the institutional level, within our communities, and in our own faith journeys.

 This season of the Transforming Engagement Podcast is a response to Christianity Today Media’s wildly popular podcast, The Rise and Fall of Mars Hill.